GoekhanDev/pinterest-api-v5-auth-simplified/README.md

 # pinterest-api-v5-auth-simplified
 A easier and faster way to get the access token for the Pinterest v5 API.
 <br/>
-The request uri is set to localhost.
+The redirect uri is set to localhost.

 ## Requirements
  ```bash